-Looking at the map of prehistoric sites in Wales after our recent trip, where there are just so many to see, I wondered just how long it would take to visit them all.
-Derbyshire is the same.
-In fact, most of Britain is the same once you get outside the cities…
+Looking at the map of prehistoric sites across the land, where there are just so many to see, I wondered just how long it would take to visit them all.
+Most of Britain is the same once you get outside the cities…

 …except the place where I live.
 There is not a stone circle, dolmen or standing stone for miles.
 Granted, we have our fair share of historical landscapes and plenty of holy wells, but other than a handful of barrows and the odd hillfort, trackway and chalk carving of debatable age, there is not much to see of the prehistoric landscape.